What changes, Reiki practice or us?

 Hungry for more documented Reiki history?

-Justin Stein is giving a series of online talks, A Century of Reiki, starting Sunday, May 31, as fundraisers to support the translation into English of a book written by Tomita Kaiji, an early student of Usui.
+Justin Stein is giving a series of monthly online talks, A Century of Reiki, that end Sunday, September 27, to raise funds for the English translation of a book written by Tomita Kaiji, an early student of Usui.
 Justin says, “This book is one of the most important sources we have to understand how Reiki was practiced in pre-war Japan, but it has never been translated into English, in part because it is so filled with exercises and explanations and in part because the original Japanese is rather difficult.
 We are very lucky to be working with a professional translator to produce a high-quality translation that will benefit the world Reiki community.
 Chapter One is already complete and it is both readable and profound; I’m really looking forward to the subsequent chapters!”

 Justin B. Stein (PhD, Study of Religion, University of Toronto) is an instructor in Asian Studies at Kwantlen Polytechnic University.
 His doctoral thesis (2017) examined the development of Reiki in mid-twentieth-century Japan, Hawaii, and North America.
 He has written several scholarly articles and given numerous presentations on the subject.
 You can read some of Justin’s scholarly articles online or connect with Justin on Facebook.